kubewarden/kubewarden-controller/crates/policy-server/crates/policy-testdrive/README.md

-chimera-policy-testdrive is a CLI tool for quickly testing chimera policies.
+policy-testdrive is a CLI tool for quickly testing Kubewarden policies.

 The tool takes the following data as input: